-Then, you will want to find a dry location to store the plant where temperatures are above 55 degrees Fahrenheit.
+Then, you will want to find a dry location to store the plant with temperatures above 55 degrees Fahrenheit.
 Once your plant is dormant, it won’t need water, sunlight, or even soil to make it through the winter months.

 As plumeria grow quickly and don’t enjoy a crowded root system, you may need to repot the plant every year or two.
 The best time to do this is in the spring, at the start of the plant’s growing season.

 An easy way to spot when a plumeria’s roots are outgrowing the pot is to check the container’s drainage holes.
 If the roots are trying to escape the pot, then you’ll know it’s time for a larger one.

 Repot your plumeria by taking the following steps.

 - Wait until your plumeria’s soil is completely dry.